 Leaving a gift in your Will promises to transform the animals World the way YOU dream it to be.

-A gift in your Will to ROLDA USA ensures time, skills, effort and patience will be spent for many years into the future in order to give the animals a chance to live peacefully in their present time.
+A gift in your Will to ROLDA USA ensures time, skills, effort and patience will be spent for many years into the future in order to give the animals in need a chance to live peacefully in their present time.
 Make a gift in your Will and join us on this complex but essential mission.

 Why I’ve left a gift in my will